YOUR QUESTIONS ANSWERED

 How do I apply?

-Applications for the Secondary Course is through the UCAS website, (https://www.ucas.com/).
-The best way to search for us is by our postcode BD8 9QW or search for us as a provider; St Edmunds NSCC.
+Applications for the Primary and Secondary Courses are through the UCAS website, (https://www.ucas.com/).
+The best way to search for us is by our postcode BD8 9QW or search for us as a provider; St Edmunds NSCC or Bradford Birth to 19.
+You can also apply through one of our lead partnership Schools.
 See our separate information sheet outlining our course codes.
 Or go to our Apply Now page